Pakinbaskerp/pratice/technical.md

 # OSI Model

-The OSI (Open Systems Interconnection) model is a conceptual framework that standardizes the functions of a communication system into seven distinct layers.
-Each layer in the OSI model has a specific role and interacts with adjacent layers to enable communication between different devices and systems.
-This documentation provides an overview of the OSI model and its layers.
+A conceptual framework known as the OSI (Open Systems Interconnection) model standardizes communication system functions into seven different levels.
+The OSI model's layers each have a specialized purpose and work together to facilitate communication across various systems and devices.
+This page gives a summary of the layers in the OSI model.

 ![layers](https://media.geeksforgeeks.org/wp-content/uploads/20210220204638/cn1.png)